sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Channel the Living Light

-If it has not yet been established, when a player first uses this move, the GM should ask them: "Who or what is the Living Light?"
+If it has not yet been established, when a player first uses this move, it's a great time for the GM to ask them: "Who or what is the Living Light?"

 # Move Levels